The Slieve Donard Walk is well worth conquering!

 A walk through woodland

-Full of oak, birch and Scots pine, it’s rich woodland you’ll be walking through here and is a lovely way to start off what’ll be a long trek up Slieve Donard Mountain.
+Full of oak, birch and Scots pine, it’s rich woodland you’ll be walking through here.

 There are a few bridges along the way as you cross and re-cross the cascading Glen River but these shouldn’t be any bother and the going is fairly steady.

-The track here should be easy as it was recently paved with new steps in order to deal with the pressure of thousands of walkers who choose to take on the Slieve Donard walk annually.
+The track here should be easy as it was recently paved with new steps in order to deal with the pressure of thousands of walkers who choose to take on the Slieve Donard hike each year.

 The Mourne Wall